Skip to main content

 • premature birth

-If you’re infected with syphilis, and stay untreated there is an increased risk your baby will have congenital syphilis, a lifelong illness.
+If you’re infected with syphilis, and are not treated, there is an increased risk your baby will have congenital syphilis, a lifelong illness which can cause any of the following:

 Treating syphilis during pregnancy

-If your screening test is positive for syphilis you will be reviewed by a specialist doctor who will advise on and oversee your treatment and follow up care.
+If your screening test is positive for syphilis you will be reviewed by a specialist doctor from the genito urinary medicine (GUM) clinic, who will advise on and oversee your treatment and follow-up care.

 By treating syphilis early, there is less risk of permanent damage to your health and your baby’s health.

-When your baby is born, a doctor will take their blood and check for signs of congenital syphilis.
-The doctor will give your baby antibiotics if necessary.
+When your baby is born, a doctor may take their blood and give your baby antibiotics.
+They will also check for signs of congenital syphilis.

 Hepatitis B